winningham/Bjwhpq-INFOTC2600-Final-Project-HowToWriteYourFirstProgram/README.md

-#How to Get Started In Programing and Writing your first Program
+# How to Get Started In Programing and Writing your first Program
-Getting Started.

 - choosing a language
   - What is a programming language?